 An evaluation of the Teacher Community Assistant Initiative (TCAI) targeted instruction intervention showed that teacher-led targeted instruction improved pupils’ basic skills in numeracy and literacy despite teachers’ low compliance with the program.

-An IPA research team partnered with GES, NTC, NaCCA, NIB, and UNICEF to evaluate if stronger management support can increase the compliance of teacher-led targeted instruction.
-The management support program is called Strengthening Teacher Accountability to Reach all Students, or STARS.
+An IPA research team partnered with GES, NTC, NaCCA, NIB, and UNICEF to evaluate if stronger management support could increase the compliance of teacher-led targeted instruction.
+The management support program was called Strengthening Teacher Accountability to Reach all Students, or STARS.

-The STARS program aims to improve student achievement by enhancing head teachers’ and circuit supervisors’ roles in monitoring, providing feedback, motivating, and supporting teachers.
-The program will take place in 20 districts, comprised of 145 study circuits.
-Within those circuits, 210 government schools will be randomly assigned to one of three groups:
+The STARS program aimed to improve student achievement by enhancing head teachers’ and circuit supervisors’ roles in monitoring, providing feedback, motivating, and supporting teachers.
+The program took place in 20 districts, comprised of 140 study circuits.
+Within those circuits, 210 government schools were randomly assigned to one of three groups:

-Training in targeted instruction: School teachers in grades four through six, head teachers, and circuit supervisors will be trained in how to provide instruction targeted at pupil’s actual learning levels.
-For eight weeks of each 12-week term, the three teachers of upper primary will divide their students by learning levels, rather than grade level, for eight thirty-minute sessions per week, 40 percent of a pupil’s English and math curriculum.
-The training is directly focused on the classroom teachers and head teachers; however, circuit supervisors often attend district level training.
+Training in targeted instruction: School teachers in grades four through six, head teachers, and circuit supervisors were trained in how to provide instruction targeted at pupil’s actual learning levels.
+For eight weeks of each 12-week term, teachers in Grades 4-6 divided their students by learning levels, rather than grade level, for eight thirty-minute sessions per week, 40 percent of a pupil’s English and math curriculum.
+The training was directly focused on the classroom teachers and head teachers; however, circuit supervisors often attended district level training.
 (70 schools)

-Training in targeted instruction plus management training: Intervention one plus head teachers and circuit supervisors will receive additional training on how to best mentor and support teachers.
-Training participants will receive a resource manual that will outline how to perform specific tasks to support teachers and contain teacher observation forms and examples of successful mentoring strategies.
+Training in targeted instruction plus management training: In addition to the first intervention, head teachers and circuit supervisors received training on how to best mentor and support teachers.
+Training participants received a resource manual that outlined how to perform specific tasks to support teachers and contained teacher observation forms and examples of successful mentoring strategies.
 (70 schools)

 Comparison group: No program.
-Business will operate as usual in these schools.
+Business operated as usual in these schools.
 (70 schools)

-The program will run for the entire 2018-2019 school year.
-An initial survey was conducted in June 2018.
-A follow-up survey will be conducted in July 2019.
-In addition, unannounced classroom observations will occur throughout the evaluation period to assess multiple dimensions of teacher effectiveness.
+The program ran for the entire 2018-2019 school year.
+An initial survey was conducted in June 2018, and a follow-up survey was conducted in July 2019.
+In addition, unannounced classroom observations occurred throughout the evaluation period to assess multiple dimensions of teacher effectiveness.